Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Non-magnetic Stokes boundary-layer solution

 For the polar mode, the dimensional viscous force driven by the tangential stress is then

 with the basic potential velocity $(3/2) \mathrm{d}_t \boldsymbol{\delta} \sin \theta =U_w \mathrm{e}^{\mathrm{i} \omega t} \hat{\boldsymbol{z}}$ at $r=a_s$, and using the dimensional variables \cite[see also p.
 357 of][]{batchelor1967introduction}.
-Equation (\ref{eq:Fvsh}) gives then
+Equation~(\ref{eq:Fvsh}) gives then

-Equation (\ref{eq:fghjs})-(\ref{eq:batch}) recover the viscous tangential stress contribution of equation (\ref{eq:FSto}), from \cite{stokes1851effect}, and equation (25) of \cite{smylie2000the} taken in the limit of negligible rotation effects and outer boundary displacement (infinite shell mass $M_s$ in their notations).
+equation~(\ref{eq:fghjs})-(\ref{eq:batch}) recover the viscous tangential stress contribution of equation~(\ref{eq:FSto}), from \cite{stokes1851effect}, and equation~(25) of \cite{smylie2000the} taken in the limit of negligible rotation effects and outer boundary displacement (infinite shell mass $M_s$ in their notations).
 In this limit, their results give actually the same $\boldsymbol{F}_{v}$ for equatorial modes (using their equations 27 and 35).
 Note that the boundary layer of the outer boundary can be tackled similarly, showing that the force generated by the tangential stress at $r=a_m$ can be obtained by multiplying equations (\ref{eq:fghjs}) or (\ref{eq:batch}) with the factor $a$.

-For the polar mode, the viscously modified pressure stress actually leads to a total force that is $3/2$ times higher in an unbounded fluid \cite[e.g.][]{batchelor1967introduction}.
-To obtain the total force within our boundary-layer approach, we first need to calculate the boundary-layer radial flows $\epsilon \mathfrak{u}_r$ and $ \epsilon \mathfrak{u}_r^{(o)}$ at the inner and outer boundary, respectively.
-Equation (\ref{eq:consmass}) gives
+For the polar mode, the viscously-modified pressure stress actually leads to a total force that is $3/2$ times higher in an unbounded fluid \cite[e.g.][]{batchelor1967introduction}.
+To obtain the total force within our boundary-layer approach, we first need to calculate the boundary-layer radial flows $\epsilon \mathfrak{u}_r$ and $ \epsilon \mathfrak{u}_r^{(o)}$ at the inner and outer boundaries, respectively.
+Equation~(\ref{eq:consmass}) gives